 This kind of thalassemia is so serious that it needs frequent blood transfusions.
 Thalassemia intermedia is a less serious kind of beta-thalassemia and do not require the patient to go through blood transfusions.

-Beta-Thalassemia Trait is found in individuals where there is only one HBB gene mutation in each cell possess mild anemia.
+Beta-Thalassemia Trait is found in individuals where there is only one HBB gene mutation in each cell possess mild anaemia.

-It consists of two major forms namely hydrops fetalis and hemoglobin H disease.
+It consists of two major forms namely, Hydrops fetalis and Haemoglobin H disease.

-Hemoglobin H can be responsible for bone complexities.
+Haemoglobin H can be responsible for bone complexities.
 The forehead, cheeks, and jaw may overgrow.
-Moreover, hemoglobin H can cause:
+Moreover, haemoglobin H can cause: